Fund EcoMarket

 • Change in regulatory/industry environment

-• Adverse change in a company's environmental, social, corporate governance or capital allocation policies.
+• Adverse change in a company's environmental, social, corporate governance or capital allocation policies

-5) Engagement and monitoring
+1. Engagement and Monitoring

 We meet management and engage with all portfolio companies on a regular basis.
 Topics of engagement are not only on financial and operational issues, but any material sustainability issues.
-We have ongoing engagement goals for each company and will report on this engagement and progress in our annual Impact Report.
+We have ongoing engagement goals for each company and will report on this engagement and progress in our annual impact report.
 For example, any company that has sustainability characteristics or externalities which are not best in class, automatically becomes an engagement target.
 We list the engagement targets for each company, along with the reasons why we believe the company fits in the portfolio and the carbon data in our annual impact report.

 In our Annual Impact Report, we provide transparency on positions and company engagement, as well as an explanation of why we believe the companies will see structural growth and have a competitive advantage.
 This report presents significant developments throughout the year, including all environmental metrics for the portfolio and underlying holding as well as engagement goals and progress towards those goals.

 We are not naïve on where we can and can’t have influence.
-There are some engagement goals, for example better carbon disclosure, where we would hope to have significant progress in the coming years; others, for example improved gender diversity in the workforce, will regrettably take more time, but we believe are still worth discussing.
+There are some engagement goals, for example better carbon disclosure where we would hope to have significant progress in the coming years; others, for example improved gender diversity in the workforce, will regrettably take more time, but we believe are still worth discussing.

 Resources, Affiliations & Corporate Strategies